nathancatania/glean-docs/docs/assistant/byo-key.en.md

 * 3k RPM and 500k TPM for 20k users.

 ### Access Requirements
-To use your own key you will need access to **all** of the following models:
+To use your own key, you will need access to **all** the following models:

 * GPT-4
 * GPT4-32k